Factors to Consider When Budgeting For Window Replacement

 Here are some other things to keep in mind when determining the cost to replace windows:

 Style of Window:

-The type of windows you install can also have an effect on window replacement cost.
+The type of windows you install can also have an effect on the cost.
 Slider windows, while less expensive, are not as energy efficient as they are only sealed by weather stripping.
 However, crank windows are tightly sealed by compression.
 This keeps them airtight and thus allows for maximum energy efficiency.
-They tend to run ten to fifteen percent higher than their slider counterparts, but are the best performing window type today.
+They tend to run ten to 15% higher than their slider counterparts, but are the best performing window type today.